tc39/test262/INTERPRETING.md

   considered complete until the implementation-defined `print` function has been invoked or some length of time has passed without any such invocation.
   In the event of a passing test run, this function will be invoked with the string `'Test262:AsyncTestComplete'`.
-If invoked with any other value, the test must be interpreted as failed.
+If invoked with a string that is prefixed with the character sequence `Test262:AsyncTestFailure:`, the test must be interpreted as failed.
 The implementation is free to select an appropriate length of time to wait before considering the test "timed out" and failing.